 This week in

-1894: Nebraska captain George Dern makes his move to Utah, the first step in a business and political career that would see him become the state's governor and nation's secretary of war.
-He would miss the team's Christmas Day season finale against the Omaha YMCA.
+1894: Nebraska captain George Dern makes his move to Utah, the first step in a business and political career that would see him become that states governor and nations secretary of war.

-1904: A Nebraska lawmaker from Hamilton County prepares a bill that would prohibit football in the state.
-Meanwhile, center Charles T. Borg is elected captain of Nebraska’s 1905 team.
+1904: A state legislator from Hamilton County prepares a bill that would prohibit football in Nebraska.
+Meanwhile, center Charles T. Borg is elected team captain for 1905.

 1954: There are a few roster changes as Nebraska practices for its Orange Bowl game against Duke.